cmbuckley/cmbuckley.github.io/projects/headset.md

 I discovered that the reason my other headsets hadn't worked was because there are [different standards](https://en.wikipedia.org/wiki/Phone_connector_(audio)#TRRS_standards) for wiring phone connectors; iPhones are wired for the CTIA standard and PS4s are wired for the OMTP standard:

-{% include figure.html img="/files/2020/04/trrs.svg" caption="Conflicting standards between iPhone and PS4 headsets" width="500" %}
+{% include figure.html img="/files/2020/04/trrs.svg" caption="Conflicting standards between iPhone and PS4 headsets" alt="A 4-conductor phone connector with labels identifying the rings for two conflicting standards.
+From tip to base, the OMTP standard uses left audio, right audio, microphone and ground.
+The CTIA standard flips the microphone and ground connectors." width="500" %}

 I didn't have any spare 4-conductor jacks, but I have an audio jack to 3 RCA sockets, and that was a start.
 All I needed was some compatible devices!